- Is a 16 gene panel that includes assessment of non-coding variants.

 Coagulation Factor Deficiencies refers to a heterogenous group of inherited bleeding disorders.
-The most common coagulation factor deficiencies are hemophilias (A and B), and von Willebrand disease (VWD), accounting together for 95% of bleeding disorders.
+The most common coagulation factor deficiencies are hemophilias (A and B) and von Willebrand disease (VWD), together accounting for 95% of bleeding disorders.
 The clinical presentation of inherited bleeding disorders can be highly variable and the severity of the clinical manifestations depends on the biological activity of the coagulation factor.
-The diseases are characterized by abnormal bleeding of variable severity occurring either spontaneously or in association with an invasive procedure.
-Age of onset in hemophilia is in infancy.
+The diseases are characterized by abnormal bleeding of variable severity occurring either spontaneously or in association with trauma or an invasive procedure.
+The age of onset in hemophilia is typically in infancy.
 In VWD, the symptoms can begin at any age.
 Hemophilia A and B and are inherited in an X-linked recessive manner through mutations in the F8 and F9 genes, respectively.
-The diseases primarily affect males, but female carriers of the disease-causing mutations may also manifest generally milder forms of the disease.
+The diseases primarily affect males, but female carriers of the disease may have milder forms of the disease.
 VWD is inherited in both autosomal dominant and recessive manners and the causative gene is VWF.
 Rare bleeding disorders (RBDs) include inherited deficiencies of coagulation factors fibrinogen, factor (F)II, FV, combined FV and FVIII, FVII, FX, FXI, FXIII, and congenital deficiency of vitamin K-dependent factors (VKCFDs).
 RBDs are autosomal recessive conditions and deficiencies in FVII and FXI together account for 64% of cases (PMID: 25712993).
 The associated genes are FGA, FGB, FGG, F2, F5, F7, F10, F11, F13A1, LMAN1 and VKORC1.
 The prevalence of hemophilia is estimated at 1:12,000 and the prevalence of symptomatic VWD that requires specific treatment is estimated at between 1:50,000 and 1:8,500.

 |F13A1||Factor XIIIA deficiency||AR||20||180|